-The Women's Center, located in Building P, Room 127, is available for individuals and groups to discuss issues, needs, values and plans.
-Coffee, campus information, resources and referral information are available.
+The Women's Center, located in Building P, Room 124, is a place to relax, talk, study and become involved with women's issues in a supportive atmosphere.
+Coffee, campus information, women's resources and referral information are available.
 Men as well as women are welcome to use the facility.